 What to Remember When Using Delta SkyMiles

 Although earning SkyMiles is relatively easy, redeeming them can prove to be a challenge.
-That’s because, much to the chagrin of their frequent fliers and clients, Delta’s online search engine can be almost impossible to navigate and doesn’t always reflect award travel that is actually available.
+That’s because, much to the chagrin of their frequent flyers and clients, Delta’s online search engine can be almost impossible to navigate and doesn’t always reflect award travel that is actually available.
 When you’re ready to redeem your SkyMiles, try searching for fares that are one-way and check for fares on partner airlines as much as possible.
 You can also call the customer service center for help if you’re lost.
 Although there are exceptions, most representatives are happy to search for an award fare that makes sense with your itinerary and stash of miles.

 How to Earn Delta SkyMiles